drobin04/Dashboardify/to-do.md

 * Ability to place bookmarks in custom locations on the screen as placeable widgets
 	* Was relatively simple in concept; had to duplicate and modify some shared variables to support this one.
 One extra spaghetti noodle on the plate.
 * Added a class tag to the paragraph element on notes, 'note', to support custom user styling.
 Also added a default padding-left style of 15px.
-* Added logic to detect DB file not existing, direct user to Setup page, functions on Setup page to re-create/prepare and/or delete the database.
+* 12/14/23 - Added logic to detect DB file not existing, direct user to Setup page, functions on Setup page to re-create/prepare and/or delete the database.
 This is done to support getting the project into a state suitable for github cloning / reproduction.
-* Added Setup for siteurlconfig, and redirect to force entry if empty.
+* 12/14/23 - Added Setup for siteurlconfig, and redirect to force entry if empty.
-* Added Setup button to home page
+* 12/14/23 - Added Setup button to home page
-* Added Admin flag to users table, and config to mark this flag via Setup
+* 12/15/23 - Added Admin flag to users table, and config to mark this flag via Setup

-* Added module that can check for whether the current user is an Admin
+* 12/15/23 - Added module that can check for whether the current user is an Admin
+* 12/15/23 - Added shared function for populating HTML table from db results
+* 12/15/23 - Added widget type for SQLiteResultsList, which displays a table from a given query to a DB (Sqlite DB must be hosted with this app and accessible by this app)
+* 12/15/23 - Fixed bug with existing SQL Server widget and new SQLiteresultslist widget where the fields on the Edit Widget Dialog don't fully re-populate all of the fields with existing data.

 ## 12/13 Bugfix Finished - New User Experience / First widget creation bugged
 Upon brand new DB creation, some weird GUID appears in the URL bar for 'SelectDashboardID', and when creating a first widget, it seemingly doesn't get saved to this dashboard.